xiaomiyao/TCPChatApp/README.md

    - 🌐 The client connects to the server using `TcpClient` (localhost:5000).
    - 🎨 The UI is started from WPF (`MainWindow.xaml.cs` and `LoginWindow.xaml.cs`).
+   - ✨ Enhanced UI responsiveness and error handling have been added.

 2. **Sending Messages & User Authentication**